p4p3rb0at/online_test/codegnan_data/codegnan/documentation/moderator_docs/other_features.rst

 Monitor
 -------

-	Monitor is a feature of Yaksh where the moderator can monitor a quiz and view statistics.
+	Monitor is a feature of Codegnan where the moderator can monitor a quiz and view statistics.

 	Clicking on the **Monitor** link from the nav bar will show all the courses.